pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-workflows/index.md

 pulumi up
 ```

-Developer stacks are considered ephemeral, so they're torn down with `pulumi destrou` when not in use in order to cut down on cost.
+Developer stacks are considered ephemeral, so they're torn down with `pulumi destroy` when not in use in order to cut down on cost.
 Stack configuration files (e.g., `Pulumi.developer-name.yaml`) are checked into version control and stored alongside other stacks like `Pulumi.dev.yaml` and `Pulumi.prod.yaml`.

 ### Keeping feature-branch workflows